hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 Occitan literature experienced a revival in the 19th and 20th centuries:

 - Frédéric Mistral, who won the Nobel Prize in Literature in 1904, wrote in Provençal.
-His epic poem "Mirèio" is a masterpiece of Occitan literature.
+His epic poem “Mirèio” is a masterpiece of Occitan literature.

-- Joan Bodon (Jean Boudou) wrote novels and poetry in Occitan in the 20th century, including "Lo libre dels Grands Jorns" (The Book of Great Days).
+- Joan Bodon (Jean Boudou) wrote novels and poetry in Occitan in the 20th century, including “Lo libre dels Grands Jorns” (The Book of Great Days).

 ## Sociolinguistic situation